GRETSI-2025/GRETSI25_Label-Argent_SIMuLDiTex_Un-modele-de-diffusion-leger-mono-image-et-multi-echelle/README.md

 ### Installation

-These commands will create a conda environment called TextureAE with the required dependencies, then place you in it :
+These commands will create a conda environment called simulditex with the required dependencies, then place you in it :
 ```
 conda env create -f requirements.yml
-conda activate TextureAE
+conda activate simulditex
 ```

 ### Pretrained models